dszv/Lagrange/_posts/2021-04-10-lorentz-force.md

 \end{equation}
 $$

-which can be identified as the quantum-mechanical version of the Newton second law with Lorentz force.
+which can be identified as the quantum-mechanical version of the Newton second law with the Lorentz force.